maoxingda/json_struct/README.md

 # deserialize c++ struct from json stream
 ---
 ## usage
-1. install jstructtool.exe
+1. install jstructcompiler.exe

 2. you must declare struct in form of
 ```
 struct struct_name
 {